RichardSunnyMeng/CLA-HDM/README.md

 # CLA-HDM
-  This work is proposed in [Deep Learning Radiomics of Dual-modality Ultrasound Images for Hierarchical Diagnosis of Unexplained Cervical Lymphadenopathy](), which has been potentially accepted by *BMC Medicine*.
+&ensp; &ensp; This work is proposed in [Deep Learning Radiomics of Dual-modality Ultrasound Images for Hierarchical Diagnosis of Unexplained Cervical Lymphadenopathy](), which has been potentially accepted by *BMC Medicine*.
 It is a hierarchical diagnosis model for unexplained cervical lymphadenopathy or any other diseases based on ultrasound and color Doppler flow images.

   This work is a cooperation achievement by researchers from Lanzhou University Second Hospital and Institute of Automation CAS.